BrianWhelanDublin/milestone-project-3/README.md

   - I have created an errors blueprint to deal with page errors.
   - I have used the flask app_error handlers to render the error pages.
   - Each page contains a reason for the error and a navigation link to return to the home page.
 It also has access to the navigation menu.
-  - 404 - not found  error
+  - 404 - not found an error
   - 403 - no permission error
   - 500 - server error.